Why You Can’t Lose Weight Despite Doing Everything Right

 Is weight loss resistance real?

 Yes.
-Research shows that metabolic adaptation, hormonal signalling, and inflammation can all reduce fat loss despite calorie control.
+Peer-reviewed research demonstrates that metabolic adaptation, hormonal signalling disruptions, and chronic inflammation can all reduce fat loss despite sustained calorie control.
+The Biggest Loser study (Fothergill et al., 2016) confirmed that metabolic adaptation may persist for years after weight loss.

 Can stress stop weight loss?